mkthewlis/Milestone-Project-3/README.md

 1. Strategy plane: While researching other to-do apps available to users, I realised that there wasn't one specifically aimed at users moving home.
 This confirmed to me that there were users who's needs had not yet been met; specifically, the need to have an app targeting users who are moving homes.
 In order to meet their needs, I realised that I would have to keep this particular type of user in mind throughout the design and planning process in order to create a successful app.

 2. Scope plane: With the app idea and type of user in place, I began to consider what features would be required to create a successful and useable app.
 I knew that a user had to be able to create their own account, manage their tasks with the help of the four CRUD functions and find the design easy to navigate as they worked their way through their list of tasks.
 I also wanted the app to be personalised, with a user's chosen Username to feature in the design (for example, '"Welcome back 'Username!'").
+Furthermore, I also wanted to include a feature to allow users to share their ideas with others, and delete and update the tips that they've added on the community board.

 3. Strcuture plane: Once I had narrowed down what features I wanted to include, I began to consider the structure of my design.
 I realised that the website would have to be presentable to external users browsing through the pages with open access, whilst creating certain pages that are only accessible to users logged in with their account.
 To create this distinction, I decided that the menu bar would change, with standard items being 'Home', 'Top Tips', 'Sign In' and 'Sign Up', whilst users who are logged in would see see same basic items, but would notice 'My Tasks' (instead of 'Sign In') and 'Sign Out' (instead of 'Sign Up').
 This decision was made for a better user experience, as I realised that a registered user who was already logged in would not want to see the 'Sign In'/ 'Sign Up' items in their menu bar.
 I also made the decision that a user would be able to navigate to the 'Edit task' and 'Add new task' pages through button prompts on their 'My Tasks' page, as these functions are only possible when a user is logged in.

 4. Skeleton plane: With the concept and structure in place, I began to plan the navigation route through the design.
 After opening the website, a new user would immediately be able to access the 'Sign Up' page by noticing a button with the same name in the menu bar (and this standard button design would reappear throughout the design to continue to prompt a new user to sign up).
 Conversely, existing users could either choose to sign in from the menu, or scroll down to the bottom of this page to find a 'sign in' button prompt.
 If, however, the user does neither of those steps and chooses to click on the next item in the menu - 'Top Tips' - they would see a list of recommended tasks to consider before moving home.
-This page then contains a prompt for new users to sign up to get help for moving and would feature the same sign in prompt for existing users as found at the bottom of the 'Home' page.
-From there, regardless of if the user navigates to the 'Sign Up' or the 'Sign In' page, they will see the same basic page structure: a form to either sign up or sign in (depending on the page they clicked on), a prompt to direct them to the other (if they choose the wrong link) and a feature image.
+This page then contains a prompt for users to add their own tips to the community board - if they are signed in, the form to do so is visible.
+Otherwise, they are directed to the sign in/ sign up page respectively and the 'submit' form is hidden.
+From this page, regardless of whether the user chooses to navigate to the 'Sign Up' or the 'Sign In' page, they will see the same basic page structure: a form to either sign up or sign in (depending on the page they clicked on), a prompt to direct them to the other (if they choose the wrong link) and a feature image.
 Regardless of which form they complete and submit, they are navigated to a personalized 'My Tasks' page for their account, which either shows their existing tasks if they are a returning user, or a prompt to add tasks if their list is empty.
 Clicking on the 'Add new task' button takes them to a page to create a new task which is then visible in their list.
 By clicking on this task, they can either mark it as complete, delete it or edit it (by being redirected to a 'Edit task' page).
 Once satisfied with their use of the app, they can click on the 'Sign Out' button and return to the external design and the 'Sign In' page.

 5. Surface plane: